 A detailed analysis and discussion of the work that formed the culture/capital of anime subculture, along with the social and cultural trends of this era.
 Space Battleship Yamato = 70’s Cultural Criticism

 In this book Arai takes us through the social trends that influenced and were influenced by Yamato, resonating throughout Japan during the original production years.
-Click on the chapter links one by one as our English translation progresses through this fascinating book.
+Click on the chapter links one by one to make your way through this fascinating book.

 Hiroyuki Arai, born in 1965, writes about art, social thought, and subcultures for critics, magazines, newspapers, and exhibition catalogs.
 Director of NPO Art Nouen, organizer and curator of the Chiba West Village Project (2009, 2010).